 The ECL Comfort 296 / 310 / 310B will return to IDLE when commands have been completed.

-Energy meter data acquisition from ECL Portal is possible without
+Energy meter data acquisition from ECL Portal is possible without setting up the M-bus configuration.

 Gateway is used for read-out of energy meter via ECL Portal.